HE, Mingliang

 • +852 3442-0549

 Prof. He obtained his PhD degree from Shanghai Institute of Biochemistry (and Cell Biology), Chinese Academy of Sciences (CAS) in 1995.
-He obtained his postdoctoral training in Roswell Park Cancer Institute at Buffalo (1995–1997) and Washington University School of Medicine at St. Louis in USA (1997–2000).
-He joined The University of Hong Kong (Institute of Molecular Biology) as Research Assistant Professor in 2000.
-After SARS outbreak in Hong Kong in 2003, He was appointed as Associate Professor at Stanley Ho Center for Emerging Infectious Disease, Faculty of Medicine, The Chinese University of Hong Kong.
-He joined Department of Biomedical Sciences at City University of Hong Kong in February 2015.
+He obtained his postdoctoral training in Roswell Park Cancer Institute at Buffalo (1995–1997) and Washington University School of Medicine at St. Louis in the USA (1997–2000).
+Then he joined The University of Hong Kong as a Research Assistant Professor in 2000, Associate Professor in The Chinese University of Hong Kong in 2005.
+He joined Department of Biomedical Sciences at City University of Hong Kong in 2015.

 Research Interests/Areas